snowdj/pixyll/_posts/2016-09-16-Optimization.md

  The point of Problem 1 is that there are multiple ways of representing integer programs.
 Some are better in practice because they help the algorithm to find the optimum faster.

+ Select the correct way of modeling this “OR” constraint using linear and integer constraints.